dsebban/md-blog/f_brackets.md

-# Understanding `F[G[_]]` in Scala
+# Understanding `F[_]` in Scala

+This very abstract syntax comes up all the time in Scala, I will try to give you an intuition of what it means and how to use it.

+# Overview

+The goal of this post is to understand what this syntax and why you would need it.
-In order to really understand this syntax, we will define some basic concepts and then relate them together, it should all make sense at the end.
+In order to do so we  will gradually climb the ladder of abstractions and answers the following questions :

-DANIEL: let's work on this intro together.
-Come sit with me sometime.
-I think we should explain what we're answering, and the structure of the post.
+1 - What is a value?
+2 - What is a proper type?
+3 - What is a first-order type ?
+4 - What abstracts over a first-order type ?
+5 - Why do I need `F[_]` ?

-# What is a value?
+# What is a value ?

 Values represent raw data.
 They have the lowest level of abstraction and are the simplest concept that we need to deal with.